JacoboLansac/audits/solo/tha-rwa/audit-report.md

 As can be seen, the three tokens are coupled, as the admin cannot choose to transfer one of them individually; all three must be transferred together.

-If the transfer of any of the three tokens fails, the entire transaction reverts.
+If the transfer of any of the three tokens fails, the entire transaction will be reverted.
 Some (unlikely) scenarios that could make these transactions revert are:
 - USDC / USDCT blacklisting the treasury or the thUSDSwap contracts
 - Permanent **pause** or sunset of any of the three stablecoins (due to some massive depeg, or lack of backing reserves).